frankllin-sec/Labs-experience/ItsyBitsy/README.md

 ## 💬 Honest Self-Assessment

-**What went well:**
-The investigation flowed cleanly from one pivot to the next: date filter to rare IP to LOLBin user-agent to C2 URL to payload.
-Recognizing `bitsadmin` as a LOLBin rather than just noise in the user-agent field was a good instinct, and I liked that I caught myself before treating the pastebin link like a normal one and noted the safer way to have handled it.

 **What I need to improve:**
 This is a good habit I want to make automatic rather than something I only remember after the fact: before opening any URL tied to an investigation, default to an isolated VM or urlscan.io first, every time, not just when it occurs to me partway through.